There are 10 distinct reasons why some autistic people avoid eye contact as much as possible or, if they do hold it, they still find it troublesome.

 Here’s my interview with a woman who says she herself feels like the invader.

-Jess Owen, along with her sister Emily, run thewyrdsisters.co.uk, about autistic sisters navigating a neurotypical world.
+Jess Owen, along with her sisters Emily and Abi, run thewyrdsisters.co.uk, about autistic sisters navigating a neurotypical world.
 Their goal is to spread information and awareness, and open up a conversation about neurodiversity that will make life easier for everyone.

 Lorra Garrick has been covering medical and fitness topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.
 In 2022 she received a diagnosis of Level 1 Autism Spectrum Disorder.